oceanprotocol/market/README.md

 ### Dynamic Pricing

-To allow publishers to set pricing as "Dynamic" you need to add the following environmental variable to your .env file: `NEXT_ALLOW_DYNAMIC_PRICING="true"` (default).
+To allow publishers to set pricing as "Dynamic" you need to add the following environmental variable to your .env file: `NEXT_PUBLIC_ALLOW_DYNAMIC_PRICING="true"` (default).

 ### Fixed Pricing

-To allow publishers to set pricing as "Fixed" you need to add the following environmental variable to your .env file: `NEXT_ALLOW_FIXED_PRICING="true"` (default).
+To allow publishers to set pricing as "Fixed" you need to add the following environmental variable to your .env file: `NEXT_PUBLIC_ALLOW_FIXED_PRICING="true"` (default).

 ### Free Pricing

-To allow publishers to set pricing as "Free" you need to add the following environmental variable to your .env file: `NEXT_ALLOW_FREE_PRICING="true"` (default).
+To allow publishers to set pricing as "Free" you need to add the following environmental variable to your .env file: `NEXT_PUBLIC_ALLOW_FREE_PRICING="true"` (default).

 This allocates the datatokens to the [dispenser contract](https://github.com/oceanprotocol/contracts/blob/main/contracts/dispenser/Dispenser.sol) which dispenses data tokens to users for free.
 Publishers in your market will now be able to offer their datasets to users for free (excluding gas costs).